-Your wages and net Self-employed Self-employed earnings from a trade SEP or SIMPLE SEP or SIMPLE or business taxable deduction deduction allowable to Wisconsin X included = for Wisconsin to Your total wages and in line 28, line 22, Col. B net earnings from a Form 1040 Form 1NPR trade or business
+Your wages and Self-employed Self-employed net earnings from a trade or SEP or SIIMPLE SEP or SIMPLE business taxable to Wisconsin deduction included deduction allowable for Х Your total wages and net earnings Wisconsin to line 22. in line 28. from a trade or business Form 1040 Col. B, Form 1NPR